-The Annual Review of Competence Progression (ARCP) is the formal method by which a trainee's progression through their training programme is monitored and recorded.
+The Annual Review of Competence Progression (ARCP) is the formal method by which a doctor in training has their progression monitored and recorded through the programme.

 The information on this page is for trainee doctors.

 The ARCP is a process to help check you have gained the appropriate experience and capabilities required by your training programme at an appropriate rate to progress to the next stage or grade of training.
 These competencies are defined in the curriculum developed by the Royal Colleges and Faculties, which have been approved by the General Medical Council (GMC).